ovo/ovo/README.md

 ### Hello 👋
-My name is Peyton, I am a 18 year old developer from Des Moines, IA.
+My name is Peyton, I am an 18 year old developer from Des Moines, IA.